Abhi1264/zylink/CONTRIBUTING.md

-# Contributing to MonoLink
+# Contributing to Solo Link

-Thank you for your interest in contributing to MonoLink!
+Thank you for your interest in contributing to Solo Link!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct